teyrana/recipe/greek_baked_fish_with_tomatoes_and_onions.md

 Juice of 1 large lemon
 2 tablespoons extra virgin olive oil
-1 pound onions, cut in half lengthwise and then sliced thinly across the grain 2 large garlic cloves, minced or puréed
+1 pound onions, cut in half lengthwise and then sliced thinly across the grain 2 large garlic cloves, minced or pured
 1 28-ounce can chopped tomatoes with juice (in summer use 2 pounds grated or peeled seeded ripe tomatoes) 1/8 teaspoon sugar
 1 teaspoon sweet paprika